Bukit Lawang Orangutan sanctuary in Sumatra provides a heaven for endangered species to live in their natural habitat.

 Reintroduction to The Wild

-After having a certain period of quarantine, Sumatra Orangutan reintroduced back in the forest – that is, when they can adjust and integrating to their natural habitat, capable of hunting food, and make a home of their own.
+After a certain period of quarantine, Sumatra orangutans are reintroduced back into the forest.
+That is when they can adjust and integrate into their natural habitat, capable of hunting food and making a home of their own.
 Once released, the orangutans are still monitored by rangers to ensure their safety once in a while.

-Alas, Bukit Lawang rehabilitation center has been closed since 2002 due to the uncontrolled interaction between orangutan and humans.
-The species became too dependent for food and exposed to food poisoning, while the humans are also exposed to disease from direct contact with the orangutan.
+Unfortunately, the Bukit Lawang rehabilitation center has been closed since 2002 due to the uncontrolled interaction between orangutans and humans.
+The species became too dependent on food and exposed to food poisoning, while humans are also exposed to disease from direct contact with the orangutan.

-Despite the closing of the rehabilitation center, Bukit Lawang continues its vital role in providing ecotourism and a haven for Orangutan sanctuary in Sumatra as well as other protected animals in the jungle for sustainable biodiversity of Sumatran rainforest.
+Despite the closing of the rehabilitation center, Bukit Lawang continues its vital role in providing ecotourism.
+Heaven for the Orangutan sanctuary in Sumatra as well as other protected animals in the jungle for sustainable biodiversity of the Sumatran rainforest.

-Plan a visit to Orangutan Sanctuary in Sumatra ?
-Please take a look our customized itinerary.
+If you plan a visit to Orangutan Sanctuary in Sumatra, please take a look at our customized itinerary.